-If you are like a good one third of the United States, you’re coming out of a month-long string of unbearably cold and snowy days.
-These bone chilling temperatures already have me looking forward to summer!
-Perhaps you have also been dreaming about summer break.
+If you are like a good one third of the United States, you experienced unbearably cold and snowy days this past winter.
+As a result, you've been looking forward to summer for a long time!
 While most high school students will find themselves lounging poolside and sleeping in until all hours of the…afternoon…summer break also presents a unique opportunity for deeper engagement with the passions commonly set aside during the chaos of the school year.

 Caution!
 A common misconception in college admissions is that every student has to be well-rounded.
 Not so!
 Therefore, do not spend your summer break engaging in activities that simply “look good to colleges.”
 No no no!
 What “looks good” are demonstrations of commitment and passion to a few areas that define YOU!
 And, chances are you’ll be happier doing something you love over something you perceive to be an obligation.